chris-ernst/fabacademy-challenge-4/README.md

 # ACADEMIC LEVEL

 ## Long term dissemination plan
-need to explain strategy you will use to share with future users your project (licences, tools, communication, etc)
+explain the strategy you will use to share with future users your project (licences, tools, communication, etc)

 Easy to scale up: we already have the 3D files for a button, potentiometer and pressure sensor, so it is only a matter of repeating the 3D printing.